Tune: “Traces” by Enigma

 Drink: Ice water

 My cousin left Friday evening, then Albert and Jenny came over around 7:30pm.
 We went to the gym and for the rest of the night, I spent time on work and anime.
 Saturday came and went.
 I had a three hour MSN conversation with Mandy, mainly about random things, her thoughts, and about love.
+She has lovely eyes and I liked what she wore last time on webcam.
+So very lovely.
 I wanted to get back online this night to talk to her more, but this gum ache is really killing my mood for anything.
 However, I did manage to squeeze in a few episodes of Desert Punk.

 I named this entry “A Surreal Sky” because I went for a furious bike ride earlier this evening around 8:30pm, and as I rode my usual route, I looked about and noticed a familiarity with my surroundings.
 It wasn’t the obvious fact that I’ve ridden this route roughly 500 times in the last 4 years.
 No, instead, it was the ambience and feeling associated with it.
 I stopped at the turn-around point and looked across the farms north, towards Vancouver, Burnaby, Port Coquitlam, and beyond and as my eyes scoured across that land, I had flashback memories of the places I’ve walked, bussed and drove to and back.
 The most common words I think about has always been “Who would have thought I was there?”
 Followed by, “And now I am here staring back in time, different, yet the same.”